cncf/glossary/content/en/runtime.md

 Over time different container runtime products evolved, leading to the OCI Specification, which became the standard for container runtimes.

-This gives end users the flexibility of using a specific container runtime that suits their needs best, as long as they use a product that can use OCI compliant container runtimes (like Kubernetes) and a specific container runtime that actually is OCI compliant.
+This allows end users to use a specific container runtime that suits their needs best, as long as they use a product that can use OCI compliant container runtimes (like Kubernetes) and a specific container runtime that actually is OCI compliant.